White Sox vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- Chicago and its opponents have gone over the total this season in 51 of its 116 opportunities.
+- Games involving Chicago have gone over the total set by sportsbooks in 51 of 117 chances this season.

-- The White Sox have posted a record of 7-6-0 against the spread this season.
+- The White Sox have an against the spread mark of 7-6-0 in 13 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!